ponssong/MassPersona/README.md

 # Application
 Used .NET Core Razor Pages with PostgreSql database.

-Cuurently having issues with Add Review with Edit Review DateReviewed field.
+Currently having issues with Add Review with Edit Review DateReviewed field.